KariSpace/django-todo-app/README.md

 Based on [Dennis Ivy YouTube tutorial](https://www.youtube.com/watch?v=llbtoQTt4qw) but with customization during process.

 Avaible features:
-- Login\Registration
+- ✅ Login\Registration
-- CRUD for todos
+- ✅ CRUD for todos
-- Django admin panel simple customization
+- ✅ Django admin panel simple customization
-- Search
+- ✅ Search (task, category, list)

 Future features that not included in tutorial
-- Creating lists
+- ✅ Creating lists - One to many relations with tasks
+- ✅ Creating Categories - Many to many relations with tasks

 - Different types of tasks with content (images, videos, links, files)
-- Content search before add to list
+- Dynemic content search before add to list
-- List sharing
+- List sharing with registered users